quintel/scenario-tools/README.md

 Make sure you have [Python 3](https://www.python.org/downloads/) installed.
 Then, install all required libraries by opening a terminal window in the `scenario-tools` folder (or navigate to this folder in the terminal using `cd "path/to/scenario-tools folder"`).

-You can opt for using [`pipenv`](https://pipenv.pypa.io/en/latest/), which will create a virtual environment for you.
-This helps with keeping the libaries you install here seperate of your global libraries, and comes with some nice shortcuts for running the tools.
+It is recommended (but not required) that you use [`pipenv`](https://pipenv.pypa.io/en/latest/) for running these tools.
+When using `pipenv` it will create a virtual environment for you.
+A virtual environment helps with keeping the libaries you install here separate of your global libraries (in other words your `scenario-tools` will be in a stable and isolated environment and are thus less likely to break when updating things elswhere on your computer) and this one comes with some nice shortcuts for running the tools.

-You can instal `pipenv` with `pip` if you don't have it installed yet.
+You can instal `pipenv` with `pip` or `pip3` if you don't have it installed yet.
 ```
 pip3 install pipenv
 ```